AdamAgerling/AdamAgerling/ReadMe.md

 # 💫 About Me:

-My name is Adam and I sometimes do stuff.
+My name is Adam and I am an aspiring .NET developer, currently studying .NET Development at IT-Högskolan Gothenburg.

 ## 🌐 Socials: